chinamike65/hugo-tuolesi/content/book1/book1en.md

 After the Gelug Sect appeared, no new sect has appeared.
 Why?
 Because there is no more special method than that taught by Master Tsongkhapa, there is no more noble and pure method than Master Tsongkhapa's method, so there are no other new schools.

 This is different from before.
-After the Nyingma Sect of the Red Sect appeared, the Kagyu Sect appeared again.
+After the Nyingma Sect of the Red Hat appeared, the Kagyu Sect appeared again.

 Master Marpa felt that the Nyingma sect had Dzogchen but no Mahamudra.
 He had Mahamudra, so he could set up a Mahamudra sect, so he founded the Kagyu sect.

 Then the first patriarch of the Sakya sect thought that he had the method of Daoguo, but neither the Nyingma sect nor the Kagyu sect, but he had it, so a Sakya sect was established.

-Afterwards, Venerable Atisha of Kadam felt that the Sanshi Dao sect did not exist in the Nyingma sect, nor the Kagyu sect, nor the Sakya sect, but only his.
+Afterwards, Venerable Atisha of Kadam felt that the San shi Dao sect did not exist in the Nyingma sect, nor the Kagyu sect, nor the Sakya sect, but only his.

 Factions kept popping up.